Upper Mustang TrekkingUpper Mustang Trekking

 What's included

-• Pick up and drop transportation at International airport.
+• Pick up and drop transportation at the International airport.

 • 3 night’s hotel accommodation in Kathmandu on twin sharing basis on B/B plan.